-British Land’s HY26 trading update: rental growth, AI tenant demand and firmer valuations
+British Land's HY26 trading update highlights robust rental growth, surging AI tenant demand, and a positive EPS outlook for investors.

 The tone is upbeat: office attendance is rising, retailers are expanding out of town, and supply remains tight.
 There is also a growing AI and life sciences thread in the leasing mix, particularly at Regent’s Place, which British Land is repositioning as a science and technology campus.